-Make your application more powerful and dynamic by adding complex logic to your forms with the help of Deluge Scripting.
+Make your application powerful and dynamic by adding complex logic to your forms with the help of Deluge Scripting.
 The Deluge Script Builder provides a drag-and-drop user interface to add form action scripts.
-It can be invoked from the form header by selecting More Actions or by directly selecting the Script tab.
+It can be invoked from the form header by selecting Settings icon in the edit mode or by directly selecting the Script tab

-You can configure the following action scripts to your form, when a new record is added or when an existing record is edited/deleted.
+You can configure the following action scripts to your form, when a new record is added or when an existing record is modified or deleted.

-"On load" scripts that are executed when the form is loaded for adding or editing a record.
-For example, set a date field in the form with the current date or to hide a field when the form is loaded.
+"On load" scripts are executed when the form is loaded for adding or editing a record.
+For example, set a date field in the form with the current date or hide a field that you do not want to display.

 Actions on Form load

 The Sales Form in the Sales Database has a field called Sale_Date.
 In the screen-shot given below, we have configured an "on load' script to set the "Sale_Date" field with the current date, when the form is loaded.
 To do this,